Swap Dynamics in Single-Peaked Housing Markets: Introduction

-Limiting the length of these cycles is thus a relevant agenda to reduce the coordination complexity and achieve more robust mechanisms.
-It is in particular a prerequisite to the development of more \emph{decentralized} procedures, which would rely on the agents autonomously performing simple deals, without being hampered by a prohibitive coordination and communication cost.
-Indeed TTC and the Crawler are both presented as centralized procedures where a central authority computes each trading cycle that should be implemented, and dictates it to the agents\footnote{In principle, it is possible to distribute the execution of central procedures, by letting all agents broadcast, compute locally their own version of the central algorithm, and coordinate.
-This might however induce a significant cost.}.
-There are many reasons which might justify to investigate such decentralized approaches.
-The use of a central coordinator induces a weak point in the system: the coordinator causes a bottleneck whose default often leads to the failure of the whole allocation process.
-The system may also be inherently distributed and the use of a central coordinator may not be possible or desirable.
-Indeed, the omniscient coordinator must be able to communicate with all the agents of the system.
-Such assumptions may not be realistic because of limitations in the communication infrastructure or because of privacy requirements.
+Indeed, the use of a central coordinator induces a weak point in the system: the coordinator causes a bottleneck whose default often leads to the failure of the whole allocation process.
+The system may also be inherently distributed and the use of a central coordinator may not be possible because of limitations in the communication infrastructure or because of privacy requirements.
 In addition, centralized procedures may be perceived as less fair by the agents who are not allowed to actively take part in the allocation process \citep{van1997judge,leventhal1980should,thibaut1975procedural}.
-In distributed procedures \citep{chevaleyre2017distributed}, agents autonomously negotiate over the resources and locally agree on deals.
-The outcome of the resource allocation problem results from the sequence of local deals.
-Such dynamics achieve interesting efficiency and fairness results \citep{chevaleyre2007reaching,endriss2005communication,endriss2006negotiating}.
-However, the long cycles still pose real challenges for these procedures \citep{rosenschein1994rules} as they involve distributed coordination among numerous agents.
+While TTC and Crawler are both presented as centralized procedures (\emph{i.e.} a central authority computes each trading cycle that should be implemented, and dictates it to the agents\footnote{In principle, it is possible to distribute the execution of central procedures, by letting all agents broadcast, compute locally their own version of the central algorithm, and coordinate.
+This might however induce a significant cost.}), distributed procedures \citep{sandholm1998contract,chevaleyre2017distributed} take a different perspective.
+Agents autonomously negotiate over the resources and locally agree on deals, and the outcome of the resource allocation problem results from the sequence of such local deals.
+Such dynamics may achieve interesting efficiency and fairness results \citep{chevaleyre2007reaching,endriss2006negotiating}.
+However, long cycles still pose real challenges for these procedures \citep{rosenschein1994rules} as they involve distributed coordination among numerous agents.